 The natural channel refers to a specific distribution channel or retail segment that specializes in natural, organic, and health-focused products.

-Net revenue, also known as net sales or net income, represents the total revenue earned by a company after deducting any discounts, returns, allowances, and sales-related expenses.
+Represents the total revenue earned by a company after deducting any discounts, returns, allowances, and sales-related expenses.

 Net Invoice Value

 Refers to the total amount of an invoice after deducting any discounts, allowances, or rebates.